elinejk/SuRE_hNSC/README.md

 - overlap raQTLs and control SNPs with p > 0.5 with GTEX V7 eQTL data for brain tissues, fibroblasts, whole blood, and liver;
 - generate plots showing the overlap and concordance with eQTLs (Figure 3A);
 - generate the lolliplot plots (Figures 3D, 3E, S3A, and S3D);
-- generate _a 'heatmap' showing the eGenes for a single eQTL with concordance with raQTLs (Figure 5E);_
+- generate a 'heatmap' showing the eGenes for a single eQTL with concordance with raQTLs (Figure 5E);
--  _generate Figure S4 which shows the transcripts for an eGene with eQTL locations, chromHMM data and DNAse I peaks. !!!!FIND THESE SCRIPTS!!!!!_ \
+- generate Figure S4 which shows the transcripts for an eGene with eQTL locations, chromHMM data and DNAse I peaks;
 - overlap raQTL-eGene pairs and 1000 fibroblast eGenes with RNA tissue distribution data from the Human Protein Atlas; and
 - generate the plots showing the RNA tissue distribution (Figure S3B).

 ### 5. GWAS
 Contains all the scripts used for the various analyses involving overlap with GWAS data.